Skip to content

 Fouad YA, et al. Bacillary layer detachment with malignant choroidal tumors: a case series.
 BMC Ophthalmol.
 2023.
 Figure 1.
 PMCID: PMC10077734.
 License: CC BY.

-When the tumor is small and located in the peripheral fundus, it is generally asymptomatic.
+While the tumor is small and located in the peripheral fundus, it is generally asymptomatic.
 As it grows, the following symptoms appear.

 • Metamorphopsia and decreased visual acuity: These become prominent when the macula is involved.
 Serous retinal detachment often occurs concurrently, making visual field and visual acuity deficits apparent.